thegrumpys/odop/docs/Help/SpringDesign/spring_oview.md

 require a spring to operate at stress levels that would make it totally unsuitable for other, only slightly different applications.

-The REPORT tabs present crucial information about the performance of a design in a specialized, compact format.
+The [Report](../report) tabs present crucial information about the performance of a design in a specialized, compact format.

 In general, a finished design should not have significant remaining constraint violations.
 In particular, L\_2 below L\_Solid in a